expressjs/multer/README.md

 Key | Description
 --- | ---
-`dest` or `storage` | Where to store the files `limits` | Limits of the uploaded data
+`dest` or `storage` | Where to store the files `fileFilter` | Function to control which files are accepted `limits` | Limits of the uploaded data

 Apart from these, Multer also supports more advanced [busboy options](https://github.com/mscdex/busboy#busboy-methods) like `highWaterMark`, `fileHwm`, and `defCharset`.